 The women of the villages can be seen hand-crafting ikat weavings, an old Indonesian technique, and a trip to this part of Flores can be incorporated into a larger itinerary, which takes in the hot springs of Soa and one of Indonesia’s newest volcanoes, Wawo Muda.

-The stunning tri-coloured crater lakes of Mount Kelimutu, located in central Flores, is one of the most sublime sights in the whole of the Indonesian island chain.
+The stunning tri-colored crater lakes of Mount Kelimutu, located in central Flores, is one of the most sublime sights in the whole of the Indonesian island chain.

-Varying in colour from each other and each regularly changing colour, the three lakes of the now extinct volcano have been known to transform from black, white and brown to the more vibrant hues of green, blue and red.
+Varying in color from each other and each regularly changing color, the three lakes of the now extinct volcano have been known to transform from black, white and brown to the more vibrant hues of green, blue and red.